Raiden1411/zabi/README.md

 Explore the [docs](https://zabi.sh) to find out more on how you can use or integrate Zabi in your project!

+### Features

+- Json RPC with support for http/s and ws/s connections
+- Wallet instances and contract instances to use for interacting with nodes/json rpc.
+- Custom Secp256k1 ECDSA signer using only Zig and implementation of RFC6979 nonce generator.
+- Custom JSON Parser that can be used to deserialize and serialized RPC data at runtime.
+- ABI to zig types.
+- Support for EIP712.
+- Parsing of human readable ABIs into zig types with custom Parser and Lexer.
+- HD Wallet and Mnemonic passphrases.
+- RLP Encoding/Decoding.
+- SSZ Encoding/Decoding.
+- ABI Encoding/Decoding with support for Log topics encoding and decoding.
+- Parsing of encoded transactions and serialization of transaction objects.
+- Support for all transaction types and the new EIP4844 KZG commitments.
+- Support for OPStack and ENS.
+- Custom meta programming functions to transalate ABI's into zig types.
+- Support for interacting with test chains such as Anvil or Hardhat.
+- Custom RPC server used to fuzz data.
+- Custom cli args parser that translates commands to zig types and can be used to pass data to methods.
+- Custom data generator usefull for fuzzing.

+And a lot more to come yet to come...

+### Goal

+The goal of zabi is to be one of the best library to use by the ethereum ecosystem and to expose to more people to the zig programming language.

+### Contributing

+Contributions to Zabi are greatly appreciated!
+If you're interested in contributing to ZAbi, feel free to create a pull request with a feature or a bug fix.

 ### Sponsors

 If you find Zabi useful or use it for work, please consider supporting development on [GitHub Sponsors]( https://github.com/sponsors/Raiden1411) or sending crypto to [zzabi.eth](https://etherscan.io/name-lookup-search?id=zzabi.eth) or interacting with the [drip](https://www.drips.network/app/projects/github/Raiden1411/zabi?exact) platform where 40% of the revenue gets sent to zabi's dependencies.
 Thank you 🙏

-### Contributing

-Contributions to Zabi are greatly appreciated!
-If you're interested in contributing to ZAbi, feel free to create a pull request with a feature or a bug fix.